Download the full CEBS Compliance Guide.

 - Confirmation letter/e-mail.

-The ISCEBS continuing education course/exam is comprised of two tracks: health and retirement.
+The ISCEBS Fellowship Course/Exam is comprised of two tracks: health and retirement.
 Successfully completing one track by passing its exam qualifies for 15 credits, while the combined course and exam (both tracks) qualifies for 30 credits.
-These credits are automatically reported to your CPE profile.
+These credits are automatically reported to your CEBS profile.

-In addition to earning CPE credit, ISCEBS members can be awarded
+In addition to earning compliance credit, ISCEBS members can be awarded

-Related educational session attendance at a conference is eligible for CPE credit.
-One 50-minute hour of education equals one CPE credit.
+Related educational session attendance at a conference is eligible for compliance credit.
+One 50-minute hour of education equals one compliance credit.
 Meals, breaks and other noneducational events (receptions, exhibitor/vendor events, etc.) do not qualify.
 Examples of conferences include:

 Programs and Courses

-Successful completion of related educational programs and courses is eligible for CPE credit.
+Successful completion of related educational programs and courses is eligible for compliance credit.
 Activities must be designed and conducted by persons qualified in the subject and must relate to the

 CEBS content domain areas.